Johan Ludvig Runeberg: Poetry

 Many of his poems deal with life in rural Finland.
 The best known of these is Bonden Paavo, (Farmer Paavo, Saarijärven Paavo in Finnish), about a smallholding peasant farmer in the poor parish of Saarijärvi and his determination, sisu (guts) and unwavering faith in providence in the face of a harsh climate and years of bad harvests.
 Three times, a frosty night destroys his crops.
 Every time, he mixes double the amount of bark into his bark bread to stave off starvation and works ever harder to dry off marsh into dryer land that would not be as exposed to the night frost.
 After the fourth year, Paavo finally gets a rich crop.
 As his wife exults, thanks God and tells Paavo to enjoy full bread made entirely out of grain, Paavo instructs his wife to mix bark into grain once more, because their neighbour's crop has been lost in a frost and he gives half of his crop to the needy neighbour.

 Selected works

 Runeberg's main works included the idealist poem "Älgskyttarna" (Elk Hunters, 1832) and the epic Kung Fjalar (King Fjalar, 1844).
-The heroic poem Fänrik Ståls Sägner (The Tales of Ensign Stål, Vänrikki Stoolin tarinat in Finnish) written between 1848 and 1860 is considered the greatest Finnish epic poem outside the native Kalevala tradition and contains tales of the Finnish War of 1808–09 with Russia.
+The heroic poem Fänrik Ståls Sägner (The Tales of Ensign Stål), Vänrikki Stoolin tarinat in Finnish) written between 1848 and 1860, is among the greatest Finnish epic poems outside the native Kalevala tradition, and contains tales of the Finnish War of 1808–09 with Russia.
 During the war, Sweden ignominiously lost Finland to Russia, and by the order of Alexander I, the Grand Duchy of Finland was established.
-The epic, which is composed episodically, emphasizes the common humanity of all sides in the conflict, while principally lauding the heroism of the Finns.
-The first poem Vårt land (Our Land, Maamme in Finnish) became the unofficial Finnish National Anthem.